BOXX Dividend: Yield, Schedule, and What to Expect

 Short answer

 BOXX's approximate ~0% distributed (T-bill-like return accrues in the share price) yield (as of mid-2026) makes it a growth-first, low-yield fund.
-It tracks 1-3 month U.S. Treasury bill return (targeted via box spreads) and passes through the dividends of its holdings, typically quarterly, minus a 0.2449% expense ratio.
+It tracks 1-3 month U.S. Treasury bill return (targeted via box spreads) and passes through the income its holdings generate, monthly, net of the 0.2449% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; BOXX is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with Alpha Architect.

 How does the BOXX dividend work?

-BOXX holds the companies in 1-3 month U.S. Treasury bill return (targeted via box spreads), collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.2449% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+BOXX holds what is in 1-3 month U.S. Treasury bill return (targeted via box spreads), collects the income those holdings generate, and distributes it to shareholders monthly, net of its 0.2449% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 BOXX targets the return of one-to-three-month U.S. Treasury bills at a 0.2449% expense ratio, but it uses options box spreads on stock indexes rather than holding bills directly.
 Because it pays no regular distributions, the T-bill-like return accumulates in the share price and is taxed only when you sell, which is its central appeal versus BIL or SGOV.
 Its interest-rate risk is minimal, though it carries structural and tax-treatment complexity those simpler funds avoid.